cisco-exams/CCNA-200-301-Exam/README.md

 <h3 style="color: brown; text-align: justify;"><span style="color:#1abc9c;"><strong>What are Prerequisites for the Cisco CCNA Certification?</strong></span></h3>

 <p style="text-align: justify;">You don&rsquo;t need to earn any prior certification to attempt for the CCNA.
 Don&rsquo;t ignore exam topics with low aggregate.
-Cover all topics if you want to pass the <strong><a href="https://www.braindumpsstore.com/cisco/200-301-dumps"><span style="color:#2980b9;">CCNA 200-301 Exam</span></a></strong>.
+Cover all topics if you want to pass the <span style="color:#000000;">CCNA 200-301 Exam</span>.
 Candidates who appear in the CCNA exam often have more than 1 year of experience to implement and administer Cisco solutions.
 Along with this, complete understanding of IP addressing and network fundamentals is also necessary.</p>

 <h3 style="color: brown; text-align: justify;"><span style="color:#1abc9c;"><strong>What are Credible Ways to Prepare for the Cisco CCNA 200-301 Exam?</strong></span></h3>